Day three of FORMNEXT 2016, the catch-up of Additive Manufacturing & 3D-printing industry

 The sub-micron / nano-particles allowing layer thicknesses as low as 3 microns, that’s 0,000118811 inches.

 So far there have been very few technologies around to reach this high level of detail and accuracy.
 A second material is deposited, acting as support material, allowing overhanging sections.
-No details on materials, post processing or price of the system have been disclosed.
+No details on materials, post processing or the price of the system have been disclosed.

 Parts created with NanoParticleJetting™ technology